Otite-Git/CI-CD-Project-using-AWS-CodeBuild--and-S3-for-Terraform-Script-Automation/README.md

 1. **IAM User:** CodeBuild will use User Credentials to authenticate with the AWS environemnt when the Build Project is being created
 2. **Git:** Used to clone the provided files into the directory
 3. **Terraform Script:**  The Terraform file provided will launch the EC2 instance and install the HTML website on it
+4. **AWS CodeBuild:** To compile your source code and run CodeBuild job that will automatically apply a terraform script whenever I commit a change into a GitHub reposistory
+5.  **AWS S3:** Enables environmental file storage.

 ## **Deployment Steps**